 The person at the center of this case

-Justice for Drug trafficking investigation (public safety) — the trail went cold in 2026, but the truth hasn't.
+Justice for Juan Jose Esparragoza-Moreno (fugitive suspect) — the trail went cold in 2026, but the truth hasn't.

 Start here

-Esparragoza-Moreno is believed to have undergone plastic surgery—how reliable are current identifying features and photographs?
+Esparragoza-Moreno is believed to have undergone plastic surgery—how has this affected identification and apprehension efforts?

 Juan Jose Esparragoza-Moreno is a major drug trafficking kingpin allegedly responsible for importing over 14 tons of marijuana into the United States.
 He was designated under the White House Foreign Narcotics Kingpin Designation Act in 2003 and remains a fugitive.
-Authorities believe he may have undergone plastic surgery to evade capture, making identification and apprehension significantly more challenging.
+The case remains open as authorities continue to pursue him, with the added complication that he is believed to have undergone plastic surgery to evade capture.

 Try asking